Complex Kuranishi structures and counting sheaves on Calabi-Yau 4-folds, II: Moduli of sheaves on Calabi-Yau fourfolds

 bounds $[\Gamma_{\!s}]-j_*[C]$.
 Comparing \eqref{t<<} with \eqref{>>} shows $\Gamma$ is disjoint from $iE^\R\cap\partial\overline U$.
 Thus we get the following strengthening of \eqref{propr},

 Capping with \eqref{2thom} now gives $\Gamma_{\!s}\cdot iE^\R=j_*\;C\cdot iE^\R$, which by \eqref{coincide} gives $C\cdot iE_1^\R$ as required. \end{proof}

-By the projection formula the left hand side of \eqref{train} can be expressed as an intersection in $E^\R$.
+By the projection formula applied to the homology class of $\Gamma_{\!s}$ and the cohomology class of $0_{E^\R}$, the left hand side of \eqref{train} can be expressed as an intersection in $E^\R$.
 Letting $s^+$ denote the projection of $s$ to $E^\R$ it gives \beq{vir=vir} \Gamma_{\!s^+}\cdot0_{E^\R}\=C\cdot iE^\R_1. \eeq The left hand side is the virtual cycle associated to the global $\mu$-Kuranishi chart \beq{glKur} \(V,E_1^\R,s^+\). \eeq The next Section is devoted to proving that this is a $\mu$-Kuranishi chart for $M$ compatible with (one of) Borisov-Joyce's $\mu$-Kuranishi structure on $M$.
 While their $\mu$-Kuranishi structures depend on choices, the cobordism (or homology) class of the resulting virtual cycle $[M]_{BJ}^{\vir}$ is uniquely defined by \cite[Corollary 3.19]{BJ}.